Wege0921/airbnb-clone-project/README.md

 # 📦 Django REST Framework (DRF)
 Purpose: A powerful toolkit built on top of Django for building Web APIs.
 Used in this project to simplify the creation of robust and customizable RESTful APIs.

+# 🗄️ Database Design
+This section outlines the key entities in the database and how they are related to one another.

+# 👤 Users
+Represents the individuals using the platform (both hosts and guests).
+Key Fields:

+id (Primary Key)

+name

+email

+password_hash

+role (e.g., host, guest)

+# 🏠 Properties
+Represents listings created by hosts.
+Key Fields:

+id (Primary Key)

+title

+description

+location

+price_per_night

+owner_id (Foreign Key → Users)

+# 📅 Bookings
+Represents reservations made by guests for specific properties.
+Key Fields:

+id (Primary Key)

+property_id (Foreign Key → Properties)

+user_id (Foreign Key → Users)

+start_date

+end_date

+# 📝 Reviews
+Represents feedback from guests about a property.
+Key Fields:

+id (Primary Key)

+user_id (Foreign Key → Users)

+property_id (Foreign Key → Properties)

+rating (1 to 5)

+comment

+# 💳 Payments
+Tracks payment transactions related to bookings.
+Key Fields:

+id (Primary Key)

+booking_id (Foreign Key → Bookings)

+amount

+payment_date

+status (e.g., completed, pending, failed)

+# 🔗 Entity Relationships
+A User can own multiple Properties (one-to-many).

+A User can make multiple Bookings (one-to-many).

+A Property can have multiple Bookings (one-to-many).

+A Booking is linked to one Payment (one-to-one).

+A User can leave multiple Reviews, each for different Properties (one-to-many).

+A Property can receive multiple Reviews (one-to-many).